 - For PoAs, there is no deadline for requesting renewal.
 Therefore, the number of PoAs eligible for Article 6.4 mechanism may increase in future.

-- The actual numbers of PA, PoAs and CPAs that will be transitioned to Article 6.4 remain uncertain.
+- The actual numbers of PA, PoAs and CPAs that will transition to Article 6.4 remain uncertain.

 - The deadline for project participants to submit a request for the transition is 31 December 2023.